hylobates-lar/coloring_book_frontend/README.md

 A user can:

-- log in/create a new account
+* log in/create a new account
-- browse national parks coloring pages in the Image Gallery
+* browse national parks coloring pages in the Image Gallery
-- select colors from the color palette to apply to their chosen image in the Coloring Page
+* select colors from the color palette to apply to their chosen image in the Coloring Page
-- save an image to their account (The image saves automatically to their account upon selection, and autosaves as each color is applied.)
+* save an image to their account (The image saves automatically to their account upon selection, and autosaves as each color is applied.)
-- view all of their saved images in a gallery (My Images)
+* view all of their saved images in a gallery (My Images)
-- edit a saved image
+* edit a saved image
-- download a saved image directly to their device as a png
+* download a saved image directly to their device as a png
-- delete a saved image
+* delete a saved image

 ## Dev Tools

-<b>Front End</b>
+**Front End**

-- React.js
+* React.js
-- Redux
+* Redux
-- React Hooks
+* React Hooks
-- React Router
+* React Router
-- Auth
+* Auth
-- Custom CSS
+* Custom CSS

-<b>Back End</b>
+**Back End**

-- Ruby on Rails
+* Ruby on Rails
-- PostgreSQL
+* PostgreSQL
-- BCrypt
+* BCrypt
-- JWT
+* JWT

 ## Credits